10 AI Prompts Every Teacher Should MasterSixth formers in grey blazers and colourful ties discussing ideas in a modern study area with laptops

 This is not programming.
 You don't need technical expertise.
 You're simply being explicit about requirements you'd naturally communicate to a colleague.
 The following ten prompts demonstrate this structure in action across common teaching tasks.

-Why Specific Prompts Produce Better Results
+Why Do Specific AI Prompts Work Better Than Generic Ones?

 The quality of AI output depends entirely on the quality of your input.
 Generic requests produce generic results.
 Specific prompts that include role, context, task, and format constraints produce usable resources (Anthropic, 2024).